dvdh1961/ADAMP/README.md

 ## License

-ADAM+ software is free to use for personal, educational, and non-profit purposes under the PolyForm Noncommercial License 1.0.0.
+ADAM+ software is free to use for personal, educational, and non-profit purposes.